ibm-cloud-docs/pattern-vpc-security/data-security-domain.md

 ### Best Practices
 {: #data-at-rest-encryption-best-practices}

- - Data encryption should always be used as can be expected,
+ - Data encryption should always be used as can be expected
- - Cloud native encryption with a designated cloud native KMS provides the best lifecycle automation and orchestration, and
+ - Cloud native encryption with a designated cloud native KMS provides the best lifecycle automation and orchestration
  - Encrypting data with customer managed keys is recommended to meet regulatory compliance for additional security and customer control.

 ### Solutioning Guidance